 Sites must be located in an attendance boundary of a school with 50% or more students eligible for free or reduced-price school meals.
 Program operating the summer meals program can also use census data.
 Check out No Kid Hungry’s Averaged Eligibility Map to see if your site is eligible to serve meals.
 To learn more about area eligibility, check out No Kid Hungry's new resource, Navigating Area Eligibility in Summer and Afterschool Meals.

-Ready to make the case to your administration?
-Check out the Collaborative Summer Library Program’s factsheet and talking points to help your coworkers understand why nutrition programs in libraries just make sense!
+Ready to make the case to your colleagues and leadership?
+Check out No Kid Hungry's resource, Making the Case - Summer & Afterschool Meals in Libraries, and the Collaborative Summer Library Program’s factsheet to help your coworkers understand why nutrition programs in libraries just make sense!

 Check out our summer and afterschool meals webpages to learn more!

 Ready to get started?
 Learn promising practices and innovative solutions to serving summer and afterschool meals in your library.